-Public communication involves one person or a group of people sharing information with another group of people.
-The elements of public communication include:
+Public communication exchanges typically involve one person (or a group of people) sharing information with another group of people.
+The elements of this type of communication include:

-- The public speaker — the person or group of people who are sharing the information;
+- The public speaker, i.e. the person or group of people who are sharing the information,

-- The audience — the group of people who are listening to the public speaker(s) share information;
+- An audience, i.e. the group of people who are listening to the public speaker(s) share information, and

-- The channel of public communication — the medium used to convey information, such as a PowerPoint presentation or a video presentation.
+- The channel of public communication, i.e. the medium used to convey information, such as a PowerPoint presentation or a video presentation.

 - The CTO in charge of a fashion app holding a presentation about the newest technologies being introduced to the future development of the app.